• Skip to main content

 Posts on Happily Homegrown contain affiliate links.
 When you make a purchase through an affiliate link, your price will be the same, but Happily Homegrown will receive a small commission.
 Thank you for your support!

 When people think of lemon desserts they usually go to lemon meringue pie, but what if I told you there is a delicious and simple tray bake that will give you all that lemony goodness?
-These easy lemon bars come together quickly, don’t require you to make lemon curd, and there’s not need to roll out a pie crust.
+These easy lemon bars come together quickly, don’t require you to make lemon curd, and there’s no need to roll out a pie crust.
 Super simple!

 We love making these for picnics and summer BBQs, but also for holiday meals like Easter brunch.
 They can be casual or fancy, but they are always a hit.